stephluooo/League-Performance-Prediction/README.md

 # Assessment of Missingness

-The url column in the dataset is likely NMAR (Not Missing At Random) because the presence of a URL might depend on factors not captured in the dataset.
+The url column in the dataset is likely NMAR because the presence of a URL might depend on factors not captured in the dataset.
 For example, URLs may only be included for specific games or leagues that have partnerships with certain platforms or a higher level of media coverage.
 This missingness cannot be explained using other variables in the dataset, such as league or gameid.

 This histogram visualizes the empirical distribution of Total Variation Distance (TVD) values generated from the permutation test.
 The red vertical line represents the observed TVD.
 The observed TVD lies significantly outside the range of permuted TVD values, suggesting strong evidence against the null hypothesis.
 <iframe src="empirical_distribution.html" width="800" height="600" frameborder="0"></iframe>